paritytech/polkadot-sdk/templates/minimal/README.md

 export PATH="<path-to-binaries>:$PATH"
 ```

-*   The omni-node needs a runtime chainspec to run it, and in minimal case, we need to build the `minimal-runtime`,
+*   The OmniNode needs a runtime chainspec and in minimal case, we need to build the `minimal-runtime`,
 and then generate a chain spec based on it.